Bogdan-2351

 The Bogdan-2351 is a pickup truck produced by Bogdan since 2016.
 It is based on components and assemblies of the Great Wall Wingle 5.
 A military version of the model is produced for the Armed Forces of Ukraine.

 Specifications

 The Bogdan-2351 is intended for transporting soldiers and small-tonnage cargo on roads with any surface.
 It is based on the Chinese pickup truck Great Wall Wingle.
-The cabin of the vehicle is double, the capacity of the car is 5 people, including the driver.
-The body of the Bogdan-2351 is equipped with an AN-TPQ-48 counter-battery radar, which protects the car from dust and moisture.
-A kenguryatnik is installed in front.
+The vehicle uses a double cab, and has a capacity of 5 people, including the driver.
+The bed of the Bogdan-2351 can be fitted with an AN-TPQ-48 counter-battery radar, designed to detect enemy mortars.
+A bull bar is installed in front.
 For use in the army, the vehicle is equipped with leaf spring suspension and tires with special tread patterns.
-There is a spare light switch for masking mode on the dashboard.
-The vehicle also tows trailers with a gross weight of 1.5 to 3 tons, depending on the braking system.
+There is a universal light switch on the dashboard, which allows the vehicle to be camouflaged.
+The vehicle can also tow trailers with a gross weight of 1.5 to 3 tons, depending on the braking system.

 There is also an ambulance Bogdan-2251.